joomla-projects/jorobo/README.md

   * `vendor/bin/robo build` - Builds your extension into an installable Joomla! package or zip file including replacements
   * `vendor/bin/robo map` - Map (Symlink) your extension into a running Joomla! installation
   * `vendor/bin/robo headers` - Adds / updates the copyright headers in the source directory (set them in the jorobo.ini)
+  * `vendor/bin/robo bump` - Exchanges the string __DEPLOY_VERSION__ in each file in the source directory with the version number set in the jorobo.ini.

 ## How-to use in your own extension